BMwenda/bc-8-twitter-sentimento/README.md

 After the retrieval the application notifies for a completion message and a message of the total tweets retrieved

 Analysis Done

+  - Word frequency in descending order
+  - Get the top ten words in the tweets
+  - Get the hash tags in the tweets
+Additional feature:
+  Removal of keywords